Have you noticed your child walking on his or her toes lately? Have you also noticed your child falling down more often?

 I have helped several children that were toe walking find the correct type of shoes and orthotics in order to “ground them”.
 Not every child that toe walks needs an orthotic, but the correct pair of shoes (they usually tend to be less flexible at the top) will definitely prevent your child from coming up on his or her toes.

 I always explain to parents that even though toe walking shouldn’t be a cause for concern, once the child has reached the age of three and keeps to walking, several complications might occur.

 For example, children who walk on their toes can develop muscle stiffness, muscle tightening, and pain in their Achilles tendon.
 These issues can be treated with physical therapy and stretching exercises, and in some rare cases surgery may be required if toe walking results in tendon stiffness.

-I always recommend parents to START by trying a pair of shoes to improve the way their children walk, and if that doesn’t work then a pair of orthotics might be the next step to take.
+I always recommend parents to START by trying a pair of shoes to improve the way their children walk, and if that doesn’t work then a pair of orthotics is normally the next step to take.

-The Complications Of Toe Walking – Why You Must Take Action!
+The Complications of Toe Walking – Why you Must Take Early Action!

 As I mentioned before, toe walking can lead to several issues to your child’s feet and legs.
 Here is a list of why toe walking should not be left untreated: